nayname/IAMY/README.md

 ---

+## 🔌 Why an External Execution Layer

+IAMY is intentionally designed as an **external** execution layer.

+This allows documentation platforms to:
+- avoid owning execution risk directly
+- keep agent reasoning flexible and UI-focused
+- evolve execution policies independently of the doc runtime

+Execution is treated as a separate responsibility, with explicit boundaries, auditability, and opt-in integration.

+---

 ## 🚀 Quickstart — Mintlify Example (3 min)

 > 🍃 This example embeds an execution widget into a Mintlify MDX doc.